radicle-dev/radicle-client-services/README.md

 This is to allow for compatibility with web clients that will mostly be using the `https` protocol.
 Web browser nowadays do not allow requests to unencrypted HTTP servers from websites using TLS.

+The API service has built-in support for TLS, so there is no need to set up HTTPS termination via a separate service.
+Simply pass in the `--tls-cert` and `--tls-key` flags to enable TLS.

+Certificates can be obtained from *Let's Encrypt*, using [Certbot](https://certbot.eff.org/).

 #### Logging